Kingstalux/hello-microverse-project1/README.md

 # Hello Microverse

 > In this project, I will be setting up a "Hello world" repository.
 No complex coding is required for this exercise.
-My goal here  to master all of the tools and best practices I learned about in previous steps.
+My goal here  is to master all of the tools and best practices I learned e.g linters setup and gitflow.
 I will be using them in all Microverse projects and most likely in my future job as well, so it is important to know them!

-Additional description about the project and its features.

 ## Built With